 Chloe: Sadly our budget tends to go on kit for the vineyard and winery and lab equipment!
 But our favourite spot is out in the winery garden, where we’ve got a raised terrace which looks out across the vines and catches the last sun of the day – we get some lovely sunsets there.

 Chloe: Bookwise I’m reading ‘An American Marriage’ and ‘Where the Crawdads Sing’.
 I like to listen to a podcast called ‘There’s No Such Thing as a Fish’ too.

 Fiona : A must-read for anyone into Viticulture by Stephen Skelton.
 It tells you all you need to know about growing vines in the UK and I highly recommend it.

 What’s the next big thing for Woodchester?

-Chloe: We’ve recently released our new Atcombe White which is the first of our 2019 vintage wines, it’s a heady mix of peach blossom, pear and citrus with a whiff of elderflower and nettle.
+Chloe: We’ve released our Atcombe White which is the first of our 2019 vintage wines, it’s a heady mix of peach blossom, pear and citrus with a whiff of elderflower and nettle.
 And we have more new releases coming later in the year.
-We’ve got some plans for a Wine Club coming later this year which we’re really excited about and of course being September it’s harvest time again which is the busiest, most tiring but most exciting time of year for us.
+We’ve got some plans for a Wine Club which we’re really excited about and of course we’re thinking ahead to September as it’s harvest time which is the busiest, most tiring but most exciting time of year for us.
 And watch this space, as we’re looking at creating a still Chardonnay as a new wine for us this year.